iod-ine/dotfiles/nvim/lua/plugins/README.md

         -- config is called after the plugin is loaded.
         -- Can be used to set up configuration involving the plugin. end,
+    -- When opts is set, the plugin will be automatically set up using -- require("plugin").setup(opts).
+This has no effect when config is -- set up.
+    opts = {}
 }
 ```